wtprince/tizen-docs/docs/application/native/guides/multimedia/media-content.md

    media_filter_destroy(filter);
    ```

-2. To find the albums, use the `media_album_foreach_album_from_db()` function.To find only a subset of the albums, use a filter.
+2. To find the albums, use the `media_album_foreach_album_from_db()` function.

+   To find only a subset of the albums, use a filter.
 If you want to find all albums, set the filter parameter to `NULL`.

     ```
     /* Find all albums */